rodhfr/rss/README.md

 #### PocketCasts
 [Import OPML](https://play.pocketcasts.com/settings/import-export)

 Known issue: Some of the RSS feeds doesn't import.
 I believe this is a aggregator side issue with parsing OPML.

 ## TODO

-- [x] implement a way to auto create opml with github raw links to easily import to aggregators.
+- [x] Implement a way to auto create opml with github raw links to easily import to aggregators.
 - [ ] PocketCasts has a broken OPML import feature, see if this is salvagable.
 - [ ] Write PodAntenna import guide